 RIM has been awarded millions in federal and private grants for rehabilitation research with a focus on restoring function, improving quality of life and developing innovative therapeutic techniques.

 Outpatient therapy services are ready to assist patients once they are discharged from the hospital.
 RIM has over 30 outpatient centers located throughout southeast Michigan.
-In addition, patients have access to support groups, and adapted sports and recreational activities.
+Patients also have access to support groups, and adapted sports and recreational activities.
 In addition, RIM’s Physician Clinic provides lifetime follow-up care and support.